gor-par/ds120-group-project/readme.md

 # Netflix dataset analysis

-Data Analysis using Python or R, by Vanessa Avoyan, Arytom Muradyan, Viktoria Makarian, Gor Parisakoyan
+Data Analysis using Python or R, by Vanesa Avoyan, Arytom Muradyan, Viktoria Makarian, Gor Parisakoyan

 **Project Description:** The project involves analyzing data from CSV files using either Python or R programming language.
 The aim of the project is to gain insights into the data and present them in a